stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 held fast to a faith that my proper self would return.
 When it did return he sought me out, and the courts gave me his custody.
 In succeeding years he helped me with the studies to which I was driven, and today at thirty-five he is a professor of psychology at Miskatonic.
-But I do not wonder at the horror I caused&mdash;for certainly, the mind, voice, and facial expression of the being that awaked on May 15, 1908 were not those of Nathaniel Wingate Peaslee.
+But I do not wonder at the horror I caused--for certainly, the mind, voice, and facial expression of the being that awaked on May 15, 1908 were not those of Nathaniel Wingate Peaslee.

-  I will not attempt to tell much of my life from 1908 to 1913, since readers may glean all the outward essentials&mdash;as I largely had to do&mdash;from files of old newspapers and scientific journals.
+  I will not attempt to tell much of my life from 1908 to 1913, since readers may glean all the outward essentials--as I largely had to do--from files of old newspapers and scientific journals.
 I was given charge of my funds, and spent them slowly and on the whole wisely, in travel and in study at various centres of learning.
 My travels, however, were singular in the extreme; involving long visits to remote and desolate places.
 In 1909 I spent a month